 Methods of Recovery

-This action would involve the council instructing a company to secure payment from you.
+This action would involve the council instructing an Enforcement Agent to secure payment from you.
 You will have heard these companies referred to as bailiffs.
 However, as of 6 April 2014, under Government changes, they are known as Enforcement Agents.

 We can consider action against you if you owe £5000 or more.
-More information is available at Gov.uk/bankruptcy
+More information is available on the government website.

 Committal to prison

 There are significant costs involved and a minimum of £300 will be added to the debt.
 The court officer will ask that the magistrates find that the liable person is guilty of wilful refusal or culpable neglect in not paying the business rates and that they be given a term of imprisonment for a period of three months.

 There are lots of agencies that offer advice on managing money, budgeting and debt management.
 It is important that people who need help seek it from reputable organisations who offer free, impartial and accurate advice.
 Please take this opportunity to seek advice and assistance for your particular needs now.